VincentKiplangat/Predicting-customer-churn-for-SyrialTel/README.md

 ### *Stakeholders and Their Interests:* ###
 The key stakeholder impacted by this project is the SyrialTel Telecom Business.
 Their interest is trying to predict whether there is a predictable pattern to customer churning and possible ways to reduce customer churning.

-**Benefits for Syrialtel Customer Churn:**
+**Benefits for Syrialtel Telecommunication Company:**
-- *Informed Decision-Making*: SyrialTel can provide its clients with data-driven insights to reduce their losses from customer churn
+- *Informed Decision-Making*: SyrialTel can use data-driven insights to make informed decisions that can reduce their losses from customer churn
 - *Tailored Advice*: Customized recommendations based on the unique features of SyrialTel communication.
 - *Minimised Churn and thus losses*: SyrialTel can know the do's and don't to minimise the customer churn rate which in turn leads to money loss reduction because of customers who do not stick around.